 We’ve all seen, though, that we don’t live in a perfect world.

 Housing prices have collapsed.
 If you took out a mortgage prior to the housing collapse, you likely saw yourself go into negative equity territory or lose a good chunk of any equity that you might have had.
+For newlyweds, this could have been a huge burden.
+Nobody wants to start married life like that!

 On the student loan side, many graduates are finding that they can’t even get jobs, and if they can, they are making less money than people in their fields made even a few years ago.
 If you’re suddenly making only $5,000 more per year but still have that $75,000 loan, that five year ‘payback’ period suddenly turns into fifteen.
 Not so ‘good’ after all.